ultimatemonty/ember-data-dreamfactory-adapter/README.md

 An Ember-Data adapter for the [DreamFactory REST API platform] (http://www.dreamfactory.com/)

-Currently has very basic support for GET, POST, and DELETE operations.
+Currently has very basic support for GET, POST, PUT and DELETE operations.

 ##USAGE##
 ```